What is the College of Physicians and Surgeons of Nova Scotia and what does it do?

 A respondent (physician) may submit any information relevant to the complaint to an investigator, including medical information or patient records.

-When an investigator has completed their investigation, they must prepare a report of the investigation and provide a copy of the investigation report to the investigation committee.
+When an investigator has completed their investigation, they must prepare a summary of the investigation and provide a copy of the investigation summary to the investigation committee.

 The Medical Act allows a complainant to appeal the dismissal of their complaint by the Registrar through an Independent Review Committee (IRC).
 A request for appeal must be submitted in writing within 30 days of the date of the dismissal.
-The Independent Review Committee may uphold the dismissal, conduct its own investigation, or refer the matter to an Investigation Committee.
+The IRC may uphold the dismissal, conduct its own investigation, or refer the matter to an investigation Committee.
 The decision of the IRC is final.

 There is no fee for filing a complaint.